Edwards-R/redlist_docs/irecord_data_analysis/importing_training_set_notes.md

 - Rate is near enough 10% loss to nomenclatural confusion

 ## Run 2
-Assumed no info on submitter (i.e. blind assessment) or examination of verification status
+Assumed no info on submitter (i.e. blind assessment) or examination of verification status.
+Breakdown in much greater detail now that known-and-avoidable 'technical' i.e. non-recording errors have been removed.

+Order is 'as encountered' in the Checker.

 This run is done as:
 - Raw iRecord CSV output imported into SQLite